Presidential Commission on Academic Priorities in the Arts and Sciences records (Marcus Report), 1967-1987

 Related Materials

-For additional records, please consult Central Files (Office of the President records) (UA#0001) and the Office of the Provost and Vice President for Academic Affairs records (UA#0083).
+The Marcus Report has been scanned.
+For additional related records, please consult Central Files (Office of the President records) (UA#0001) and the Office of the Provost and Vice President for Academic Affairs records (UA#0083).
 The Historical subject files (UA#0002) also contain materials related to the Presidential Commission in Box 1, folder 2 and Box 64, folder 3, and for the Planning Conferences in Box 61, folder 14.

 Accruals